 What we don’t: Not as soft or stretchy as the OR Ferrosi above; a couple fit and finish issues.

 Next up are the Patagonia Quandary Shorts, which go head-to-head with the Outdoor Research Ferrosi above as a lightweight and simple design with widespread appeal.
 Like the Ferrosi, the Quandary has a fairly streamlined but functional storage layout that comprises two drop-in-style hand pockets, two rear pockets (the left one has a zipper), and an additional zippered pocket at the right thigh.
 The fit adjustment system is similar, too, including an internal drawcord at the front to dial in tautness at the waist and loops for adding a belt if needed.
-The Ferrosi wins out in stretch and has a more softshell-like feel, but the latest Quandary is more supple than ever (the past version felt notably cheaper).
+The Ferrosi wins out for stretch and has a more softshell-like feel, but the latest Quandary is more supple than ever (the past version felt notably cheaper).
 And we appreciate that Patagonia upped the sustainability focus with the new model—the shorts are now made from recycled fishing nets—along with adding a new inseam length (8 in.).

 See the Men's Patagonia Quandary Shorts See the Women's Quandary Shorts 7"